numencode/wn-fundamentals-plugin/README.md

 ## Publishable

 Publishable trait can be used on models that allow content to be published or hidden from the website.
-Model entity must use the Publishable trait and the table must include field is_published.
+Model entity must use the Publishable trait and the table must include boolean field `is_published`.

 **Usage in Model**